micmejia/bible-dump/AMPC/Mark/Mark 12.md

-And they came up and said to Him, Teacher, we know that You are [^b]sincere _and_ what You profess to be, that You cannot lie, _and_ that You have no personal bias for anyone; for You are not influenced by partiality _and_ have no [^c]regard for anyone's external condition _or_ position, but in [and on the basis of] truth You teach the way of God.
-Is it lawful (permissible and right) to give tribute ([^d]poll taxes) to Caesar or not?
+And they came up and said to Him, Teacher, we know that You are sincere _and_ what You profess to be, that You cannot lie, _and_ that You have no personal bias for anyone; for You are not influenced by partiality _and_ have no regard for anyone's external condition _or_ position, but in [and on the basis of] truth You teach the way of God.
+Is it lawful (permissible and right) to give tribute (poll taxes) to Caesar or not?